 Your team will be energized because they’ll have a clear sense of purpose, responsibility, and confidence knowing that everyone has a shared understanding of the expectations and the mission.

-A sprint retrospective is a meeting that occurs at the end of each sprint.
-The sprint retro is your team’s opportunity to not only reflect and learn from the previous sprint, but also plan exactly what ideas you’d like to test in the next sprint.
+Typically used in software development, but widely applicable to other uses, a retrospective is a meeting that occurs at the end of each sprint or project.
+The sprint retro is your team’s opportunity to reflect and learn from the previous sprint, identify team needs, and also plan exactly what ideas you’d like to test in the next sprint or project.

-The 6 steps needed for a successful sprint retro are:
+The 6 steps needed for a successful retrospective are: